NirmalsaiswaroopJ/RoomBuddy-JFS-Real-Time-Project/README.md

 ## Acknowledgements

 Thank you for exploring **RoomBuddy**! 🚀
-We hope this platform assists you in finding the **perfect roommate**.
+I hope this platform assists you in finding the **perfect roommate**.

 If you have any **suggestions or feedback**, feel free to **reach out** or **open an issue** on **GitHub**. 😊